uucidl/uu.spdr/docs/index.md

 *     MacOSX, GCC and Clang
 *     Windows, Visual Studio 2012

+Sources to include for each platforms may be found in:
+*     src/src-list-linux.txt (you need -lrt to link)
+*     src/src-list-osx.txt
+*     src/src-list-win32.txt
+*     src/src-list-win64.txt

 Dropping the implementation files inside src/ for your platform in a project and importing the header found in include/ should basically be sufficient.